San Fran Taxi Driver Drug Testing

 SFMTA Drug and Alcohol Testing Policy Details

-In accordance with the new policy, taxi drivers are now subject to 5 Panel Urine Drug Test plus MDMA (ecstasy) plus 6AM, which include cocaine, amphetamines, marijuana, opiates, phencyclidine (PCP, or “angel dust”), Molly, and methamphetamines.
+In accordance with the new policy, taxi drivers are now subject to 7 Panel Drug Test, which include cocaine, amphetamines, marijuana, opiates, phencyclidine (PCP, or “angel dust”), Molly, and methamphetamines.
 These test may be conducted prior to the issuance and renewal of a permit as well as post-accident, return-to-duty, follow-up after a positive test and instances when reasonable suspicion arrives.
 The policy states “No taxi driver will work under the influence of Prohibited Drugs.
 Any taxi driver discovered to be in violation of these prohibitions is required to cease operation of the taxicab immediately.”

 Strict alcohol guidelines have also been put in place to ensure taxi drivers are not in the possession of or consuming alcohol or medications that may be effected by it while performing “safety-sensitive functions.”
 Drivers are at risk of being suspended from operation if a test conducted by a trained breath alcohol technician with an externally calibrated evidential breathing device (EBT) produces a reading of a blood alcohol concentration of 0.02 or greater.

 There are some gray areas of the new testing policy when it comes to over-the-counter drugs and prescription drugs legally obtained by the driver, however, the gray area is largely circumstantial.
 Prescription medications must be accompanied by a written letter from the prescribing doctor with detailed information regarding the name of the driver, type of drug, dosage information and an acknowledgment that the medication is safe to take while operating a vehicle when taken properly.
 This notice is required prior to conducting business as a cab driver and must be presented to the overseeing taxi company when applicable.